TsebMagi/PSU-Resources/DemoPracticeQuestions/README.md

 problems to practice in order to prep for the Proficiency Demos

-The LLL and BST folders contains sub folders based for the appropriate classes, each other folder is for CS 202.
+The LLL and BST folders contains text files for the appropriate classes, each other folder is for CS 202.

 Each class folder has a questions.txt file with questions.